ShenXiaolong1976/DailyWorkHub/README.md

 # Usage
 you need to do:
-1. update the **localAppLoader.bat path** to your real local path in **localAppLoader_install.reg**
+1. update the `localAppLoader.bat path` to your real local path in `localAppLoader_install.reg`
-2. double-click file **localAppLoader_install.reg** to import it into your register. and ***verify*** it is imported sucessfully because some branches can't be imported successful, it needs your manual importing.
+2. double-click file `localAppLoader_install.reg` to import it into your register, and `verify` it is imported sucessfully.
+   because of windows security limit, some branches can't be imported successful -- it needs your manual importing.
-3. run the test file **test_install/localAppLoader_test.bat** or **test_install/localAppLoader_test.html**
+3. run the test file `test_install/localAppLoader_test.bat` or `test_install/localAppLoader_test.html`
-   if test it with localAppLoader_test.html, to **click one link, one message will popup -- it is sucessfully**.
+   if test it with localAppLoader_test.html, `click one link, one message will popup -- it is sucessfully`.
-4. update the localAppLoader.bat based on your daily work business. the original localAppLoader.bat is my work hub script -- its nested/called script lies in the repo WinScript -- you can find them in my repo list.
+4. update the localAppLoader.bat based on your daily work business.
+   the original localAppLoader.bat is my work hub script -- the embeded/called script lies in my WinScript repo.
+   you can find them : https://github.com/shenxiaolong-code/WinScript/tree/master/common

 # example
   see below picture in my work scenarion: